 This is a story of living with demons and demon hunting.
 It’s about control.
 Not having it.
 Losing control.
 And what it takes to regain it.

-It is an action adventure, and YA romance.
-It is a story of first love, first experiences and, well, first everything.
+It is an action-adventure and YA romance.
+It is a story of first love, first experiences, and, well, first everything.
 It’s about a young woman who was hurt by a demon as a child.
 Now, she hunts them.
 They are known as nithgast, monsters or demons, creatures not of this world.
 But she has a secret.
 Helena.
 A demon that lives within her.

 Expect dark magic and a strange forest called the Thornwood.
 It’s inside the Borderlands and also where Westred Academy trains its magicians and warriors.

 This will be my first time using the Kindle Vella program.
-It is a platform that lets you release chapters or episodes of an ongoing story and allows for more immediate connection with readers.
+It is a platform that lets you release chapters or episodes of an ongoing story and allows for a more immediate connection with readers.
 You can host polls.
 Not that I know what to poll anyone about.
 I’ve written half a “book” of the story, so I know a lot of the world and its secrets, but the story might go off the rails.
 I expect it will.

 Episode 1 Demons are hard to kill and even harder to live with.

-I felt sick, like I might throw up.
+I felt sick like I might throw up.

 — Don’t you like it?
 Helena asked me, shoving the plate at my face.